yamcodes/lexical-better-mentions/CONTRIBUTING.md

    ```
 7. If you've changed APIs, update the documentation.
 8. Push your branch.
-9. Submit a pull request to the upstream [lexical-beautiful-mentions repository](https://github.com/sodenn/lexical-beautiful-mentions/pulls).<br>
+9. Submit a pull request to the upstream [lexical-better-mentions repository](https://github.com/yamcodes/lexical-better-mentions/pulls).<br>
    > Maintainers will merge the pull request by squashing all commits and editing the commit message if necessary.